-Eighty-two cities and villages in Wisconsin operate a municipal electric utility.
+Eighty-one cities and villages in Wisconsin operate a municipal electric utility.
 It's the best choice for the community, its citizens and businesses.
 Below are a few of the reasons why.

 Public power means homes and businesses run on electricity provided by a locally owned utility.
 These municipal utilities are not-for-profit, community-based institutions working to meet local needs.